jimasp/behave-vsc/CONTRIBUTING.md

 9. Check that all tests pass BEFORE opening visual studio code.
 This will confirm your environment is set up correctly before you start development.
 	- `npm run test`
 10. If any of the tests fail, then double-check the steps above.
 Otherwise, you can debug them - see [Debugging integration tests](#debugging-integration-tests) further down.
-11. Note - if at any point you perform a `git clean`, pull a new version of the source code, or switch branch, you will need to run `npm install` again.
+11. Note - if at any point you perform a `git clean`, or pull a new version of the source code, or switch branch, you will need to run `npm install` again.
 ---
 ### Terminology
 - The "host" environment refers to the instance of vscode that that says "Extension Development Host" in the title bar, i.e. the instance that is spawned by clicking the run button in the extension source code project.